UoGSoE/ansible_docker_traefik/Readme.md

 shell: docker swarm init --advertise-addr=192.168.1.34
 ```

+And change the password for the `traefik` dashboard in `traefik.yml` (there is a little explanation of how to do it in the file).
 Then run the playbook against the same IP :
 ```bash
 ansible-playbook install_docker.yml -i 192.168.1.34,
 ```